 Nº 7 — BIG DATA.
 The new issue of THE-ICONOMIST is structured around three verbs: to track, to store, to capitalize.
-They do not appear as themes or narrative devices, but as discrete operations — technical procedures that have become naturalized, embedded in daily life and in the forms of attention, language, and memory.
-Text and image share a common surface, contaminated by the lexicon of interfaces, the rhythm of notifications, and the aesthetics of repetition.
+They do not appear as themes or narrative devices, but as discrete operations, technical procedures that have become naturalized, embedded in daily life and in the forms of attention, language, and memory.
 Instead of chapters, there are fragments: instructions, automated speech, interrupted narratives, visual commands, and snippets of code.
 The result is an editorial body that behaves like an environment, not a narrative.
 In the opening text, language approximates the flow of a continuous timeline, where every gesture — getting out of bed, opening an app, looking into the mirror — is already processed data.
 Typography multiplies, margins fail, images do not explain.
-System icons, graphic overlays, and fragmented structures compose a visuality that simulates a machine in operation — or in malfunction.
-The edition does not close around a thesis, but organizes itself as an unstable field of reading.
+System icons, graphic overlays, and fragmented structures compose a visuality that simulates a machine in operation (or in malfunction).
+The organizes itself as an unstable field of reading.
 The logic of the three verbs remains active in the act of turning pages: as we browse, we track; as we return, we store; as we interpret, we participate in a broader circuit of symbolic conversion.
 This edition is the third part of the IMAGE-BANK volume started in 2024, inspired by the words of curator Scott Watson in 1977: “we are all image banks, we all live in an image bank, we carry an image bank and we have the power to intervene in that image bank.

 Year: 2025